TheHive-Project/CortexDocs/analyzer_requirements.md

 #### Requirements
 Retrieve the API key associated with your account and provide it as a value for the `key` parameter.

+### SecurityTrails
+Get Whois and Passive DNS details from [SecurityTrails](https://securitytrails.com/) services

+The analyzer comes in 2 flavors:
+- SecurityTrails_**Passive_Dns**: Passive DNS Lookup.
+- SecurityTrails_**Whois**: Whois Details Lookup.

+#### Requirements
+You need a SecurityTrails account to obtain the API key which is required to use the analyzer.

+Provide your account's API Key as the value of the `api_key` parameter.

+### Umbrella
+Query the [Umbrella Reporting API](https://docs.umbrella.com/umbrella-api/docs/reporting-destinations-most-recent-requests) for recent DNS queries and their status, for a domain.

+This analyzer comes in only one flavor **Umbrella_Report**.

+#### Requirements
+Four parameters are required to make the analyzer work:
+- `api_key`
+- `api_secret`
+- `organization_id`
+- `query_limit`, defaults to 20

+Provide the API key as a value for the `api_key` parameter and the secret as a value to the `api_secret` parameter.
+The `organization_id` parameter should be  provided by Umbrella Admin Console. `query_limit` is optional, and represents the maximum number of results to return.

 ### VirusTotal
 Look up files, URLs and hashes in [VirusTotal](https://www.virustotal.com/).